andrew/ultimate-awesome/README.md

 - [Awesome-Tool-Learning](https://github.com/luban-agi/Awesome-Tool-Learning) - A curated list of papers and applications on tool learning.
 - [awesome-category-theory](https://github.com/madnight/awesome-category-theory) - A curated list of awesome Category Theory resources.
 - [awesome-openminds-team](https://github.com/open-minds/awesome-openminds-team) - A Repository for students, geeks, programmers, and designers.
+- [awesome-permacomputing](https://github.com/thisisisa/awesome-permacomputing) - A curation of resources, projects, and communities related to permacomputing.
 - [awesome-browser-extensions-and-apps](https://github.com/vitalets/awesome-browser-extensions-and-apps) - :zap:A curated list of awesome resources for building browser extensions and apps.
 - [awesome-distribution-shift](https://github.com/weitianxin/awesome-distribution-shift) - A curated list of papers and resources about the distribution shift in machine learning.
-- [awesome-object-detection-datasets](https://github.com/coderonion/awesome-object-detection-datasets) - A collection of some awesome public object detection and recognition datasets.
 - [awesome-spectra](https://github.com/erwanp/awesome-spectra) - 🌈 A collaborative list of awesome tools for spectroscopy.
 Also, check:.
 - [awesome-papers-for-rag](https://github.com/gomate-community/awesome-papers-for-rag) - A curated list of resources dedicated to retrieval-augmented generation (RAG).
 - [awesome-productivity-tools](https://github.com/ProductivityDirectory/awesome-productivity-tools) - My Awesome list of productivity tools and products.